Petals on the Wind: Plot

-Petals on the Wind picks up immediately where Flowers in the Attic left off: with Cathy, Chris, and Carrie traveling to Florida after escaping Foxworth Hall.
-Still weak from the effects of the poison that killed her twin Cory, Carrie gets sick on the bus.
-Henrietta "Henny" Beech, a mute African-American woman, rescues them and takes them to the home of her employer, 40-year-old widower Dr. Paul Sheffield of Clairmont, South Carolina.
+Immediately after the events of Flowers in the Attic, Cathy, Chris and Carrie travel to Florida after escaping Foxworth Hall.
+Still weak from the effects of the poison that killed her twin brother Cory, Carrie gets sick on the bus.
+When they reach Clairmont, South Carolina, Henrietta "Henny" Beech, a mute African-American woman, rescues the children and takes them to the home of her employer, 40-year-old widower Dr. Paul Sheffield.
 At first the children refuse to reveal their identities, but once Cathy is convinced that Paul genuinely cares and might be able to help them, she tells him their story.

 During the siblings' first Christmas with Paul, Cathy begins bleeding profusely during a ballet audition and collapses; after waking in the hospital, she is told that they had to perform a D&C and that the bleeding was due to irregular periods (due to her near-starvation in the attic).
-Cathy suspects that the bleeding was actually a miscarriage, the result of her sexual relationship with her brother, Christopher, in the attic; however, she does not mention this suspicion, telling herself that it is in the past and all that matters is her ability to dance.
+Cathy suspects that the bleeding was actually a miscarriage, the result of her sexual relationship with her brother Chris; however, she does not mention this suspicion, telling herself that it is in the past and all that matters is her ability to dance.

-Though the children thrive under Paul and Henny's care and start fulfilling their dreams (Chris heads to college and then medical school; Cathy gets into a local ballet school and then one in New York City), Cathy is still bent on revenge against their mother, knowing she is to blame for everything wrong in their lives.
-Carrie continues to feel anguish over Cory's death and is embarrassed by her failure to grow properly and the problems caused by her lack of height, while Cathy and Chris still struggle with their feelings for each other.
+Though the children thrive under Paul and Henny's care and start fulfilling their dreams (Chris heads to college and then medical school; Cathy gets into a local ballet school and then one in New York City), Cathy is still bent on revenge against their mother Corrine, knowing she is to blame for everything wrong in their lives.
+Carrie continues to feel anguish over Cory's death and is embarrassed by her failure to grow properly, while Cathy and Chris still struggle with their feelings for each other.
 Determined to live a "normal" life, Cathy rejects Chris's advances and insists that he must find someone else to love.